List of Top 10 characters: Officer Duane "Dust Devil" Bodine

-A "techno-cowboy" with giant twelve-shooter revolvers.
-Partner to Shock-headed Pete, Duane is constantly exasperated by Pete's bigotry against sentient robots.
-A reluctant bachelor who is often shown to be afraid of his mother with ample reason, as she is a superhuman lie detector.
+A "techno-cowboy" with giant twelve-shooter revolvers and a partner to Shock-headed Pete, Duane is constantly exasperated by Pete's bigotry against sentient robots.
+He is a reluctant bachelor who is often shown to be afraid of his mother with ample reason, as she is a superhuman lie detector.
 Duane's mother's apartment becomes overrun with super-powered mice and cats.
 Duane attempts to solve the problem until cosmic powers erase the incident from everyone's mind (except the exterminator, who is now angry at not getting paid).
 Duane is seen flirting with Jack Phantom, even though he is aware that she is a lesbian and also outranks him.
 Professor Gromolko, while in custody, manages to grab one of Duane's guns and commit suicide.
 Duane takes this very badly.

 Five years after the Ultima incident, Dust Devil's mother has died, and he finds solace in the arms of his new partner, Curlew, a female with bird features.

 Officer Peter "Shock-headed Pete" Cheney

-A bigoted officer with electric shock powers gained when ball lightning hit his family's still.
-He harbours a racist attitude towards Neopolis' robot minority.
+A bigoted officer with electric shock powers gained when ball lightning hit his family's still, Peter harbours a racist attitude towards Neopolis' robot minority.
 This brings him into conflict with fellow officer Joe Pi.
 He experiences much guilt after releasing a young prostitute (Immune Girl) who is subsequently killed by The Libra Killer.
 He is also reluctant to believe that The Seven Sentinels are in fact a pedophile ring.
 He is Dust Devil's partner.
 Five years after the Ultima incident, Pete is partnered with the Subliminal Kid.

 Dispatcher Linda "Janus" Burnett

-A woman with two faces from Grand Central (Precinct 1), a world where the Roman Empire never fell.
+Janus is a woman with two faces from Grand Central (Precinct 1), a world where the Roman Empire never fell.
 Named after the Roman God Janus, her front face and her back face are in fact two separate people who even have separate boyfriends and occasionally squabble over how to do their job.
 "Back Jan" is once seen to cover for "Front Jan" when she had drunk too much the night before.
 Five years after the Ultima incident, Janus has quit over increasing aggression towards her, due to Major Cindercott's new rule of radio check-ins every quarter-hour.
 She returned to her home on Grand Central to enter the family business of dog breeding.

 Sergeant Kemlo "Hyperdog" Caesar

-A super intelligent, talking doberman in a man-shaped robotic exoskeleton.
-Kemlo is a humorous and kind individual, hiding his feelings of inadequacy at being a dog in a human world.
+A super intelligent, talking doberman in a man-shaped robotic exoskeleton, Kemlo is a humorous and kind individual, hiding his feelings of inadequacy at being a dog in a human world.
 Although he quells an objection by Girl One with a claim that he is not attracted to humans, he eventually falls in love with a former prostitute called Neural Nette and the two become intimate despite the species difference.
 Five years after the Ultima incident, Hyperdog and his wife adopt a young Anubis-headed girl named Cynothia Cephali.
 He eventually replaces Major Cindercott as head of Precinct 10.